dfki-ric/movement_primitives/README.md

 # Movement Primitives

 Movement primitives are a common group of policy representations in robotics.
-There are many different types and variations.
+There are many types and variations.
 This repository focuses mainly on imitation learning, generalization, and adaptation of movement primitives.
 It provides implementations in Python and Cython.

 ## Features